OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

 Drivers Generic Configuration
 --------------------------------------------------------------------------------

-The Firecracker driver is enabled by default in OpenNebula ``/etc/one/oned.conf`` on your Front-end host.
+The Firecracker driver is enabled by default in OpenNebula ``/etc/one/oned.conf`` on your Front-end Host.
 The configuration parameters: ``-r``, ``-t``, ``-l``, ``-p`` and ``-s`` are already preconfigured with reasonable defaults.
 If you change them, you will need to restart OpenNebula.

 Read the :ref:`oned Configuration <oned_conf_virtualization_drivers>` to understand these configuration parameters and :ref:`Virtual Machine Drivers Reference <devel-vmm>` to know how to customize and extend the drivers.

 Storage
 ================================================================================

-Unlike common VMs, Firecracker microVMs does not use full disk images (with partition tables, MBR...).
-Instead, Firecracker microVMs use a root filesystem image together with an uncompressed Linux Kernel binary file.
+Unlike common VMs, Firecracker microVMs do not use full disk images (with partition tables, MBR...).
+Instead, Firecracker microVMs use a root file system image together with an uncompressed Linux Kernel binary file.

-Root Filesystem Images
+Root File System Images
 --------------------------------------------------------------------------------

 The root file system can be uploaded as a raw image (``OS`` type) to any OpenNebula image datastore.
 Once the image is available it can be added as a new disk to the microVM template.

 Also, root file system images can be downloaded directly to OpenNebula from `Docker Hub <https://hub.docker.com/>`__, `Linux Containers <https://uk.images.linuxcontainers.org/>`__ and `Turnkey Linux <https://www.turnkeylinux.org/>`__ Marketplaces.
 Check :ref:`Public Marketplaces <public_marketplaces>` chapter for more information.

-.. note:: Custom images can also be created by using common linux tools like ``mkfs`` command for creating the file system and ``dd`` for copying and existing file system inside the new one.
+.. note:: Custom images can also be created by using common linux tools like ``mkfs`` command for creating the file system and ``dd`` for copying an existing file system inside the new one.

 Kernels
 --------------------------------------------------------------------------------

-The kernel images must be uploaded to a :ref:`Kernels & Files Datastore <file_ds>` with type kernel.
-Once the kernel is available it can be reference by using the attribute ``KERNEL_DS`` inside ``OS`` section at microVM template.
+The kernel images must be uploaded to a :ref:`Kernels & Files Datastore <file_ds>` with the kernel type.
+Once the kernel is available it can be referenced by using the attribute ``KERNEL_DS`` inside ``OS`` section at microVM template.

-Kernel images can built the desired kernel version, with the configuration attribute required for the use case.
+Kernel images can build the desired kernel version, with the configuration attribute required for the use case.
 In order to improve the performance, the kernel image can be compiled with the minimal options required.
-Firecracker project provides a suggested configuration files in the `official repository <https://github.com/firecracker-microvm/firecracker/tree/master/resources>`__
+Firecracker project provides a suggested configuration file in the `official repository <https://github.com/firecracker-microvm/firecracker/tree/master/resources>`__

 .. _fc_network: